ryannewmanGithub/gemini-api/README.md

 How to use:

-First, create a file named `hiddenfile.txt` and paste in your Google API key.
+First, create a file named `hiddenfile.txt` and paste in your Google API key as the first line in the file.

 Create a Python virtual environment, activate the environment and then make sure you install all required dependencies by running